hieumai/microservices-query-examples/APIComposition/delivery-service/README.md

 # Introduction

-Accounting Service enables a restaurant to manage payments for orders The main aggregate in this service are the Bill aggregate The Bill represents a payment made for an order and its status
+Delivery Service enables a restaurant to manage deliveries for orders The two main aggregates in this service are the Delivery and the Shipper aggregates The Delivery represents a delivery made for an order and its status The Shipper represents a shipper that can be assigned for the delivery

 # Getting started